vmware-labs/wasm-workers-server/docs/docs/languages/javascript.md

 Wasm Workers allows you to send HTTP requests from your workers.
 Read more information about this feature in the [HTTP Requests](../features/http-requests.md) section.

-To perform a HTTP requests from your worker, follow these steps:
+To perform HTTP requests from your worker, follow these steps:

 1. First, create an `index.js` file.
 It will call the [{JSON} Placeholder API](https://jsonplaceholder.typicode.com/) using the [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) method: